renovatebot/renovate/docs/usage/python.md

   }
 ```

-Note: an index-url found in the `requirements.txt` will take precedent over a registryUrl configured like the above.
+Note: the index-url found in the `requirements.txt` file takes precedence over a `registryUrl` configured like the above.
 To override the URL found in `requirements.txt`, you need to configure it in `packageRules`, as they are applied _after_ package file extraction.

-## Disabling Python Support
+## Disabling Python support

 The most direct way to disable all Python support in Renovate is like this: